 “Ms. Comstock…” He smiled shyly now.
 “For you, of course…please come this way.”

 Someone with a reservation would probably have to wait, but the waiter led them towards the dining room with a flourish.
 The floral arrangements at the entrance to the main room gave off a subtle sweet fragrance as they passed by.
-Once they entered the dining room, the first thing Jordan noticed, with appreciation, was the subdued deep burgundy of the lovely linen covered tables.
-On the floor, a carpet in the rich complimentary tones of a Persian design.
+Once they entered the dining room, the first thing Jordan noticed, with appreciation, was the subdued deep burgundy of the lovely linen-covered tables.
+On the floor, a carpet in the rich complementary tones of a Persian design.

 Just before they reached their place, Jordan stopped to speak to a distinguished gentleman who was just leaving.